cfernandom/news-bot/legal/medical-disclaimers.md

 **INFORMATION ACCURACY NOTICE**

+- **Statistical Analysis Only**: We provide only statistical analysis and sentiment trends of medical news coverage, not the original content itself
+- **No Content Storage**: Original article titles, summaries, or content are not stored or redistributed by our system
-- **Third-Party Content**: We analyze news content from various sources but do not verify the medical accuracy of the original articles
+- **Third-Party Sources**: Analytics are derived from publicly available news sources whose medical accuracy we do not verify
-- **Not Peer-Reviewed**: Content analyzed may not be from peer-reviewed medical journals
+- **Not Peer-Reviewed**: Source content analyzed may not be from peer-reviewed medical journals
-- **Evolving Information**: Medical knowledge and recommendations change rapidly; information may become outdated
+- **Evolving Information**: Medical knowledge and news coverage change rapidly; statistical trends may become outdated
-- **Source Verification**: Always verify important medical information with authoritative medical sources
+- **Aggregate Data Only**: Our system provides only anonymized, aggregated insights about media coverage patterns

 ## Research and Academic Use